 The trick here, is to stay hungry, figuratively and perhaps even literally, if you want to continue to push your screenwriting career.

 Be comfortable, yes!
-But don’t get too comfortable, else you’ll simply stop trying.
+But don’t get too comfortable, else you’re likely to simply stop trying.

 And yep, this is the big bad granddaddy of them all.
 Writers simply don’t know what to do with their script once it’s finished.